Wikimedia UK: Grant Shapps

 In April 2015, a WMUK employee blocked an account on English Wikipedia he claimed was associated with then Chairman of the Conservative Party Grant Shapps.
 The employee, a LibDem activist, did so after discussing the accusations with The Guardian newspaper using his WMUK email.
 English Wikipedia's Arbitration Committee censured the editor for his actions, claiming there was "no significant evidence" linking the blocked account to Shapps.
 In July Shapps filed a Data Protection Act request, asking for WMUK communications concerning him.
-WMUK sent Shapps 80 pages of data but claimed that most emails about the incident had been "deleted in the normal course of business."
-Schapps described the deletion as "highly suspect."
-In one email released, a member of the WMUK board states "We should be glad that Shapps has a pretty safe seat, because if he lost his seat, we would be open to the accusation that the charity had acted in a partisan manner during an election period."
+WMUK sent Shapps 80 pages of data, but claimed that most emails about the incident had been "deleted in the normal course of business".
+Shapps described the deletion as "highly suspect".
+In one email released, a member of the WMUK board states "We should be glad that Shapps has a pretty safe seat, because if he lost his seat, we would be open to the accusation that the charity had acted in a partisan manner during an election period".
 D'Arcy Myers, then interim Chief Executive of WMUK, refused to apologise to Shapps, stating that the charity was "not involved" in the controversy.

-Board of Trustees
+Board of trustees

 The current Board of Trustees for Wikimedia UK can be found on their site.